THE BLOOD OF CHRIST PROTECTS THE BELIEVER (EXCERPT OF CHRIST IN YOU)

-Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
+Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
 (Romans 6:4)

 Newness of life.
 What an act of creation the expression “newness of life” describes!
 If we are willing to go down into the waters of baptism in representation of the burial of our first personality, we then become eligible for the fullness of the glory of the Father—the glory that enters those who are crucified with Christ.
 The glory of the Father produces in them righteousness, peace, and joy in the Holy Spirit.

 There is astonishing, incomprehensible virtue, power, and wisdom in the “glory of the Father.”

 Will we enter His death voluntarily so we may receive the fullness of the Power that raised Christ from among the dead?